-The Azzurri were by far the best team of the competition, powered by young players like Federico Chiesa, Manuel Locatelli and Gigi Donnarumma.
+The Azzurri were by far the best team in Euro 2020, powered by young players like Federico Chiesa, Manuel Locatelli and Gigi Donnarumma.
 If they can replace the defensive wall of Bonnucci and Chiellini ably in the years to come, Italy are set for a period of dominance on the international stage.

 Juventus have completed the signing of Nicolò Rovella, 19 years old midfielder from Genoa/Italy U21 team – one of the best Serie A young talents.
 He’ll stay at Genoa on loan then he’ll join Juve.
 Medicals completed today and deal done for €10m. ⚪️⚫️ #Juventus

 The Old Lady loaned him back to Genoa for the remainder of the season and extended that loan to the 2021-22 season as well.
 He had been a shining spot for the Genoa team who were relegated in the 2021/22 season, after an abysmal showing in the league.

 The teenager has also featured for Italy at every youth level from the U17 onwards, and a senior call-up could be on the cards soon if he keeps his form up.